-- 1. Watch the videos as enumerated below.

-- 2. Read the sections of the textbook and additional references as enumerated below

-- 3. Create a question for class discussion
+- 1. Watch the videos as enumerated below. - 2.
+Read the sections of the textbook and additional references as enumerated below - 3.
+Create a question for class discussion - 4.
+Post a mind map of the contents of the video

 During each class session